KhalidAHamad/marks-analyzer/README.md

 ## Introduction and motivation

-Since entering university, I have realized that some of my friends are struggling every time a lecturer puts out our marks because they go through large excel files just trying to compare their mark with the marks of other students.
-Thus, I made this program to ease the process for my classmates and automate the analysis for my lecturers, as well.
+Since entering university, I have noticed that some of my colleagues are struggling every time a lecturer puts out our marks because they have to go through large excel files just trying to compare their marks with the marks of other students.
+Thus, I made this program to ease the process for my classmates and automate the analysis for my lecturers as well.

 ## Getting started